-115.321 (h): This provision is not applicable, CDC/NOA attempts to make a victim advocate from a rape crisis center available to victims per 115.321(d).
-Compliance with this provision was based upon the Auditor's review of the facility's policy and interviews with the agency head and the PREA Coordinator.
+115.321 (h): This provision is not applicable.
+TSA attempts to make a victim advocate from a rape crisis center available to victims per 115.321(d).
+Compliance with this provision was based upon the Auditor's review of the facility's policy and interviews with the Executive Director and the PREA Coordinator.

-Evidences used to determine standard compliance include a review of residents' medical files and interviews of Medical Staff, randomly selected residents, the Program Director, and the PREA Coordinator.
+Evidences used to determine standard compliance include a review of residents' medical files and interviews of medical staff, randomly selected residents, the Program Director, and the PREA Coordinator.

-Based upon the review and analysis of all the available evidence, the Auditor has determined that the facility has demonstrated compliance with all provisions of this standard.
-No corrective action is required.
+Based upon the review and analysis of all the available evidence, the Auditor has determined that the facility has demonstrated compliance with all provisions and no corrective action is required.